dick7/mydocs/docs/git.md

 echo "-------------------Start-------------------"
 date --date='0 days ago' "+%Y-%m-%d %H:%M:%S"

-echo "Use '$PARAM' instead of passing by param '$1'"
+echo "Use 'PARAM=$PARAM' instead of passing by param '1=$1'"
 # PARAM=mydocs
 PARAM=$1
-# CD=/www/wwwroot/new-realm.cn/test/
+# CD=/www/wwwroot/
-CD=/www/wwwroot/new-realm.cn/test/
+CD=/www/wwwroot/
-echo "The ONLY parameter you need to change is the $CD you will to clone into."
+echo "The ONLY parameter you need to change is the 'CD=$CD' you will clone into."

 if [ ! -n "$PARAM" ];
 then